Protecting Your Precious Teeth

 The cavity has progressed significantly, and most of the tooth is lost, leaving only the root.

-Generally, treatment is impossible, and "extraction" is performed in most cases, but at our clinic, we believe in the possibility of preserving the tooth using the power of "orthodontics" or a special method called "surgical extrusion."
+Generally, treatment is impossible, and extraction is performed in most cases, but at our clinic, we believe in the possibility of preserving the tooth using the power of orthodontics or a special method called "surgical extrusion."

 Please consult us before considering implants or bridges that require significant healthy tooth reduction.